signalfx/tracing-examples/EARLY-ACCESS.md

 SignalFx, you'll need to know its trace ID.
 Then go to [`https://app.signalfx.com/#/trace`](https://app.signalfx.com/#/trace) and put in the trace ID in the input field at the top left of the page.
-Alternatively, you can also go directly to `https://app.signalfx.com/#/trace/<trace-id>`.
+Alternatively, you can go directly to `https://app.signalfx.com/#/trace/<trace-id>`.

 _Screenshot of trace view page's input field_